TodePond/TodePondDotCom/sky/no-more-talks/readme.md

 Well ... that's how it started out.
 But for sure, standing on stage and speaking to a conference-full of people is not a good emotional outlet.
 If anything, it's the opposite.

 Yes, I realised that my motivation had changed at some point.
-Step by step, things had changed slowly, andvit was so gradual that I didn't notice it, but when I looked back over a longer period of time, the change was clear.
+Step by step, things had changed slowly, and it was so gradual that I didn't notice it, but when I looked back over a longer period of time, the change was clear.

 I mean, yes, giving a talk is fun!
 For sure!
 But that's not the same as something being an emotional outlet.
 And... hmm yes.